-7.16 The Scrutiny Committees will be responsible for setting their own work programme and in doing so they should take into account wishes of members of that Scrutiny Committee who are not members of the largest political group on the Council.
-It may also consider urgent and unforeseen matters not included in the work programme.
+7.16 The Joint Chairs Steering Group Scrutiny Committees will be responsible for setting their own work programme for each scrutiny committee and in doing so they should take into account the Cabinet Forward Work Programme and focus on strategic and important issues wishes of members of that Scrutiny Committee who are not members of the largest political group on the Council.
+It may also consider urgent and unforeseen matters not included in the work programme Any requests from scrutiny members for matters to be scrutinised should be sent to the Joint Chairs Steering Group for consideration.